Get

 Cats are natural-born hunters in the wild, preferring to spend time alone or in small groups.
 They’re not gregarious pack animals like wild dogs, and most wild cats have established safe spaces they can retreat to in emergencies.

 Most of the same things they do in our homes are innate survival instincts, and cats learn how to hone those skills from kittenhood.
-Mother cats teach their cats how to stalk prey and hunt, as well as show them social behaviors from a very young age.
+Mother cats teach their kittens how to stalk prey and hunt, as well as show them social behaviors from a very young age.
 Eventually, the kittens go off on their own and live their best lives.

-Cats are unique and unlike dogs in that they sort of domesticate themselves.
+Cats are unique and unlike dogs in that, they sort of domesticate themselves.
 Millenia ago, ancient humans noticed that wild cats liked to hang around grain stores to hunt.
 Small rodents like mice and rats could seriously damage critical food reserves like grain, so the ancients figured cats could hang out if they earned their keep by killing pests.

 Even when they were revered in ancient Egypt, cats were seen as royal creatures for their self-sufficiency and lithe grace.
 Today, they inspire countless funny cat videos and memes while allowing us to take care of them in the form of food, shelter, and so on.